 our Emergency Department facilities, staff and patients may experience

-direct you to your intended destinations.
+inside, signage will direct you to your intended destinations.

 Kaweah Delta Medical Center’s Emergency Department (ED) is one of